CloudTrail concepts - Amazon CloudTrail

 If you have different but related user groups, such as developers, security personnel, and IT auditors, you can create multiple trails per Region.
 This allows each group to receive its own copy of the log files.

 CloudTrail supports five trails per Region.
-A trail that applies to all Amazon Regions counts as one trail in every Region.
+A multi-Region trail counts as one trail per Region.

-The following example is a Region with five trails:
+The following is an example of a Region with five trails:

 • You create two trails in the US West (N. California) Region that apply to this Region only.